Alejogb1/job-board/blog-data/why-do-railsbloburl-generate-different-urls-in-the-application-and-test-environments.md

 id: "why-do-railsbloburl-generate-different-urls-in-the-application-and-test-environments"
 ---

-Let's unpack this.
+this.
 I recall dealing with a particularly frustrating bug early in my career that directly stemmed from this very issue—the inconsistent behavior of `rails_blob_url` between application and test environments.
 It's not uncommon, and often arises from a subtle interplay of configuration and context.
 It's not that the method itself is faulty; rather, it's how those environments configure their underlying storage services that leads to divergent output.
 The core problem lies in understanding that `rails_blob_url` doesn't directly produce URLs out of thin air.
-Instead, it generates a URL based on the currently configured *active storage service* and its associated settings.
+Instead, it generates a URL based on the currently configured _active storage service_ and its associated settings.

 In a nutshell, different environments often utilize different active storage configurations.
 You might, for example, use a locally stored disk service for development and testing and then switch to an s3 bucket in production.
 This discrepancy is precisely what causes those URLs to change—the underlying storage mechanism is actually different.
 The `rails_blob_url` method simply asks the current active storage service to provide the correct URL for the blob.
 If the service changes, naturally the URL generated will also change.